-(4) The Service will review a VCS request within 120 days of the date the submission is received and determined to be complete.
-If the Service determines that the request is acceptable, the Service will issue a compliance statement on the Plan Sponsor's proposed correction.

-.13 Special rules relating to Anonymous (John Doe) Submission Procedure.
-(1) The Anonymous Submission Procedure permits submission of a Qualified or 403(b) Plan under VCP without initially identifying the applicable plan(s), the Plan Sponsor(s), or the Eligible Organization.
+- (2) Compliance statement conditioned upon timely correction.
+The compliance statement is conditioned on (i) there being no misstatement or omission of material facts in connection with the submission and (ii) the implementation of the specific corrections and satisfaction of any other conditions in the compliance statement. - (3) Authority delegated.
+Compliance statements (including any waiver of the excise tax under § 4974) are authorized to be signed by Area Managers reporting to the Director, Employee Plans Examinations, and managers within Employee Plans Rulings and Agreements, under the Tax Exempt and Government Entities Operating Division of the Service. - .10 Effect of compliance statement on examination.
+The compliance statement is binding upon both the Service and the Plan Sponsor or Eligible Organization (as defined in section 10.12(2)) with respect to the specific tax matters identified therein for the periods specified, but does not preclude or impede an examination of the plan by the Service relating to matters outside the compliance statement, even with respect to the same taxable year or years to which the compliance statement relates. - .11 Special rules relating to Anonymous (John Doe) Submissions.
+(1) The Anonymous Submission procedure permits submission of Qualified Plans, 403(b) Plans, SEPs and SIMPLE IRA Plans under VCP without initially identifying the applicable plan(s), the Plan Sponsor(s), or the Eligible Organization.
 The requirements of this revenue procedure relating to VCP, including sections 10, 11, and 12, apply to these submissions.
 However, information identifying the plan or the Plan Sponsor may be redacted (and the power of attorney statement and the penalty of perjury statement need not be included with the initial submission).
+In addition, if a determination letter application will be requested as part of the submission, the determination letter application should not be submitted until the time all identifying information is provided to the Service.
 For purposes of processing the submission, the State of the Plan Sponsor must be identified in the initial submission.
 Once the Service and the plan representative reach agreement with respect to the submission, the Service will contact the plan representative in writing indicating the terms of the agreement.
 The Plan Sponsor will have 21 calendar days from the date of the letter of agreement to identify the plan and Plan Sponsor.
 If the Plan Sponsor does not submit the identifying material (including the power of attorney statement and the penalty of perjury statement) within 21 calendar days of the letter of agreement, the matter will be closed and the compliance fee will not be returned.